wayblueorg/wayblue/README.md

 Fedora and uBlue provide excellent base images and tooling for immutable image building.
 Aside from sway however, there aren't images available for wayland compositors.
 This repo aims to provide those images and provide them with sane defaults.

-For more info on uBlue, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/)
+For more info on uBlue and BlueBuild, check out the [uBlue homepage](https://universal-blue.org/) and the [BlueBuild homepage](https://blue-build.org/).

 ## Installation

-> **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) and should not be used in production, try it in a VM for a while!

 ### Available Images